German Lordships for Sale

 Originating in the Middle Ages, the title of Edler is one of the earliest ranks within the legendary German Nobility.

-This fascinating and historic title is comparable to that of the Landed Gentry of Europe, for example, an English Lord of the Manor, or a noble French Gentlemen.
+This fascinating and historic aristocratic title, is comparable to that of the Landed Gentry of Europe, for example, an English Lord of the Manor, or a noble French Gentlemen.

-As with all the titles we research and secure for our clients, this is a hereditary title and can be passed onto future generations, lending prestige and heritage to your family for many generations.
+As with all the noble and royal titles that we research and secure for our clients, this is a hereditary title and can be passed onto future generations, lending prestige and heritage to your family for many generations.

 With its roots in the historic Middle Ages and its position within the mighty German Nobility, the title of Edler makes for a prestigious and intriguing facet to any family lineage.